-^addproperty (word flag1 ... flagn) - given the word, the dictionary entry for it is marked with additional properties, the flags given which must match property flags in dictionarySystem.h.
+^addproperty (word flag1 ... flagn) - given the word, the dictionary entry for it is marked with additional properties, the flags given which must match property flags or system flags in dictionarySystem.h.
 Typically used to mark up titles of books and things when building world data.
-In particular, however, if you are adding phrases or words not in the dictionary which will be used as patterns in match, you should mark them with PATTERN WORD.
+In particular, however, if you are adding phrases or words not in the dictionary which will be used as patterns in match, you should mark them with PATTERN_WORD.
+To create a dynamic concept, mark the set name as CONCEPT.